Ruth Barnett: Later career and trouble with the law

-Though her clinic remained open, in 1940 Ruth was recruited to help operate a sect of abortion clinics in Reno, Nevada.
+Though her clinic remained open, in 1940 Barnett was recruited to help operate a sect of abortion clinics in Reno, Nevada.
 She was recruited by Reg Rankin, who was trying to legitimize his abortion syndicate after a recent patient almost died of an infection.
-In later years, Ruth would deeply regret the decision to help run the clinic in Reno as one of the worst decisions of her career.
+In later years, Barnett would deeply regret the decision to help run the clinic in Reno as one of the worst decisions of her career.
 Upon arriving, she found that the clinic was not properly set up or supplied, and after performing her first procedure there her patient developed an infection.
 This led to her first arrest, which was a huge embarrassment for a woman who prided herself on her safety record and skills as a practitioner.
 She was eventually released from custody after providing information about the abortion syndicate she was working for, then she fled back to Portland.